 Unfounded accusations could obviously cause considerable distress to pupils and their families and schools should, therefore, act with sensitivity.

-Where teachers or headteachers have any concerns about the safety or welfare of an individual pupil, they should follow the appropriate child protection procedures.
+Where staff have any concerns about the safety or welfare of an individual pupil, they should follow the appropriate child protection procedures.

 The role of schools